makandz/web-makan/README.md

 ## Features

-Currently it just consists of a homepage.
+Currently, it just consists of a homepage.
 Will be building more as time goes on.

 ## Getting Started